santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-deterministic-progress.md

 In this blog post I will show you how to show deterministics progress bar in Blazor Web Assembly.
 In order to achive the goal we dont need any third party library.
 C# already has one interface `IProgress` that expose one method `Report` that sends the data to the caller.

 Let's see the following method.
 In this method I am making api calls to jsonplaceholder in a loop.
+I have injected the `IProgress<int>` interface in the GetPosts and then I am calcualting the progress value and calling the report method.

 ```csharp